 Rosaly’s Garden & Farmstand Crew

-The Farm Manager, Matt Gifford, has a degree from the Thompson School at UNH and a degree in Agriculture from the UNH Agricultural School.
+The farm is now co-owned by Matt Gifford, a long time Farm Manager, who has a degree from the Thompson School at UNH and a degree in Agriculture from the UNH Agricultural School.